Best Compact Stroller for Small Cars UK (2026)

 Folded dimensions comparison

-These are the folded dimensions for all five strollers, sorted by the depth/width figure (the critical measurement for small car boot fit).
+These are the folded dimensions for every stroller in this guide, sorted by the depth/width figure (the critical measurement for small car boot fit).
 Weights shown are for the full stroller including seat.

 📋 Free Baby Holiday Packing Checklist